mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Neutrophils, a type of white blood cell, play a crucial role in your immune system.
 In the days and weeks after your transplant, while your transplanted stem cells are still engrafting, you will have a very low number of neutrophils in your bloodstream.
 This will leave you highly susceptible to infections in this period following your chemotherapy and transplant.

-You and your caregiver will take careful precautions to avoid infections while you are "neutropenic".
+You and your caregiver will take careful precautions to avoid infections while you are "neutropenic."
 These precautions will include eating a special, low-microbial diet (a diet that contains a low number of potentially harmful microorganisms), washing carefully, taking care of your mouth and other precautions.

 #### Avoiding Sources of Infection
 One of the best ways to avoid infection is to simply avoid sources of infection.
 This is easier said than done - you and your caregiver will need to be careful about seeing visitors, what you touch, where you go.
 While you are neutropenic you should try to **avoid**: